Book Your Trip Now: 12 Literary Pilgrimages

-Jane Austen, despite being dead since 1817, remains one of the most popular writers in the English language.
+Despite being dead since 1817, Jane Austen remains one of the most popular writers in the English language.
 Her works of quiet social satire have inspired countless film adaptations and modernizations, reams of fan fiction (both of the published and of the online variety), and even a weeklong festival in Bath, England, the scene of many an Austen book.
-This September "“ just like every September "“ thousands of Austenophiles will spend a week dressing up as their favorite character from Persuasion, Pride and Prejudice or any of Austen's other works, engaging in Regency era gossip, partaking in country dances, a wedding, and touring the Pump Room.
+Thousands of Austenophiles spend a week in September dressing up as their favorite character from Persuasion, Pride and Prejudice or any of Austen's other works, engaging in Regency era gossip, partaking in country dances, a wedding, and touring the Pump Room.

 2. Prince Edward Island, Canada